Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 How bountiful?
 We’re talking about yields of about 300 bright red, one-inch tomatoes per plant through the season.

-A prolific plant, the fruit has a full, sweet flavor that’s ideal for fresh snacking or roasted on the grill.
+A prolific hybrid, the fruit has a full, sweet flavor that’s ideal for fresh snacking or roasted on the grill.

 ‘Baby Boomer’ develops fruit in 50 to 55 days on plants that reach 20 to 25 inches.
 The branches become heavily laden, and a cage or other support is recommended.